-Memory foam is a soft pressure and heat sensitive material which contains millions of open, spherical cells which mainly consist of polyurethane foam and other added chemicals to increase its viscosity and density.
+Memory foam is a soft pressure and heat sensitive material which contains millions of open, spherical cells.
+It mainly consists of polyurethane foam and other added chemicals to increase its viscosity and density.
 Memory foam is used within mattresses and other bedding related products due to its unique properties that make is perfect for support and comfort.

-Polyurethane foam (memory form) is built up by a few main ingredients:
+Polyurethane foam also known as viscoelasticis built up by a few main ingredients:

 - Blowing Agents– introduces carbon to create the foam.
 Used to use CFCs, though today manufacturers may use water, HFC or other agents.